 During your first year, the LRMSP programme will introduce to some of the key skills required for studying law.

 These skills include legal research skills, legal writing, citation and reference management, mooting skills, using databases effectively and navigating reading lists.
 Use the tabs above to get to the various sections in this guide.

 In law there are various specific types of information you will be required to read.
 Below is a very basic summary of this information with links through to our UK Guide for a more detailed explanation of how to find them.

 This is a quick guide to the types of legal material you will come across and that you will have to research.
-There are more detailed LibGuides available on how to find and use these and there will be links through to the relevant guides.
+There are more detailed Bodleian online guides available on how to find and use these and there will be links through to the relevant guides.
 There is a quick guide to Key Online Resources below.

 Treaties can cover many different legal subject areas and can be multi-national or bi-lateral (between just 2 countries).
 It is always worth starting with the organisation that created the document or a source for one of the countries.
-See the UK libguide treaty tab, the United Nations Libguide, EU libguide or one of the subject libguides listed on the Law index for more information on how to search.
+See the UK guide treaty tab, the Treaties and Treaty Law guide, EU libguide or a relevant topic or jurisdiction guide via the pages of the Bodleian's Law Index guide for more information on how to search.

 There are 2 different types of legislation (a) primary legislation which are acts and treaties and these form the main backbone of the law and (b) secondary legislation which in the UK are Statutory Instruments and these look to put the meat on the bones and often form more concrete regulations rules and orders.

 Acts/Statutes are only passed after debate in Parliament and they aim to draft the act carefully in order to make sure that the correct intention of Parliament is achieved.
 This means that the terms and phrases used are very different to natural language and can be quite difficult to interpret.
 It is however an important skill as you will need to do this to use legislation in essays and arguments.
 See the UK LibGuide for more information about how to find legislation and how to navigate an act.